MaxLogic/MaxLogicFoundation/readme.RichIniFile.md

 ## Persistence semantics

-- Loading detects BOM and newline style once, normalizes keys/sections through `TStringComparer`/`TIStringComparer`, and tracks dirty state.
+- Loading detects BOM and newline style once, normalizes section/key tokens through `TFastCaseAwareComparer.Ordinal` / `TFastCaseAwareComparer.OrdinalIgnoreCase`, and tracks dirty state.
 - Writes mutate the in-memory AST and mark affected lines “dirty”; untouched lines are emitted verbatim.
 - `SaveToFile` resolves the outgoing encoding/newline according to the option set, writes to a temporary file in the destination folder, then replaces the target atomically.